eneko/eneko.github.io/_posts/2016-02-12-detecting-translated-content.md

 supported by the website**.

-Basically, if the user selected Japanese, the client wanted to know how many pages where still showing English content.
+Basically, if the user selected Japanese, the client wanted to know how many pages were still showing English content.
 Furthermore, the client would be very pleased if they knew how much of each page was translated (none, half, all?).

-Some pages where "completely" translated:
+Some pages were "completely" translated:

 ![Translated Product](/media/articles/language-detection/product-translated.png)
 *A "fully" translated product page*

-Some pages where not translated at all:
+Some pages were not translated at all:

 ![Non-Translated Product](/media/articles/language-detection/product-non-translated.png)
 *A non-translated product page*